 So what is so unusual about this recipe?
-First, it is that when mushrooms are tossed into the heated pan with oil, they do not release their juice and to not become soggy as I’ve seen in many recipes.
-Trick?
+First, it is that when mushrooms are tossed into the heated pan with oil, they do not release their juice and do not become soggy as I’ve seen in many recipes.
+The trick?
 You layer the mushrooms in a single layer in the pan and do not stir until one side is caramelized!
 In this case, the juices are trapped inside and the mushrooms do not steam.
-You can go ahead and toss them once the caramelization is complete – no worries, no juice or minimal juice will be released.
+You can go ahead and toss them once the caramelization is complete.
+No worries, no juice or minimal juice will be released.

-Then you toss the mushrooms with garlic, thyme, lemon juice, wine and parsley, oh my!
+Then you toss the mushrooms with garlic, thyme, lemon juice, wine, and parsley, oh my!
 The delectable flavors will blend and the inviting aroma will ooze.
 A hard-core mushroom hater, if you have one in the family (maybe not kids yet) will run into the kitchen saying, “Something smells good!”
 Bingo.
-He/she is officially a mushroom lover.
+He or she is officially a mushroom lover.
 Enjoy!